abdualhag/Payload-blasts-classifier/README.md

 Getting Started:

-This codes assumes the availability of a NIVDIA GPU so CUDA acceleration can be utilized
+This code assumes the availability of a NIVDIA GPU so CUDA acceleration can be utilized.
+Macs do not use NVIDAI graphics and therefor cannot utilize GPU acceleration.
+The models can be trained on a CPU with no extra steps required.
+This is highly not recommended.
+The models can still be tested using CPU and a NVIDIA GPU is not required in this case.

+To install all the necessary libraries, follow the description in this link: https://pytorch.org/get-started/locally/